Parsyfall/traineeland/assignment_2/readme.md

 - `-h` followed by number between 1 and 23 that represent hour, if not specified will be set to 0.
 - `daily` don't require a value.
 Tell the script that task should run on a daily basis.
     - `dayInterval` specifies the interval between the days in the schedule.
 An interval of 1 produces a daily schedule.
 An interval of 2 produces an every-other day schedule.
 Throw an error unless `daily` argument is specified.
 - `weekly` don't require a value.
-Tell the script that task should run on a daily
+Tell the script that task should run on a weekly basis.
     - `weekInterval` specifies the interval between the weeks in the schedule.
 An interval of 1 produces a weekly schedule.
 An interval of 2 produces an every-other week schedule.
 Throw an error unless `weekly` agument is specified.
     - `daysOfWeek` specifies an array of the days of the week on which Task Scheduler runs the task.
 Accepted values (comma separated, without spaces): `Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday`.
 If not specified will be set to `Monday`.
 Throw an error unless `weekly` agument is specified.